 Of course, there are many other key aspects of superior sonic performance that we strive for excellence in – and achieve.
 We are often asked what they are and how we evaluate our achievement of our design objectives during the development process.
 We certainly feel that precise measurements are important.
 Because of this and unlike many manufacturers who settle for simple FFT measurements that only approximate true and accurate anechoic measurements, at GoldenEar we built our own large-scale anechoic chamber.
 We feel that this is absolutely critical in order to obtain accurate and meaningful measurement data.
 But most important in our development process is listening with a wide variety of critical program material in order to optimize all the many aspects of superior sonic performance.

-An interesting and little-known fact is that although our loudspeakers have often been praised as being the absolute best available for home theater, our engineering team, along with Don and myself, have always devoted most of our listening time to music.
+An interesting and little-known fact is that although our loudspeakers have often been praised as being the absolute best available for home theater, our engineering team, along with ourselves (Don and Sandy), have always devoted most of our listening time to music.
 This is true more than ever at GoldenEar because exceptional performance on music is more important to us now and, additionally, is the real key to home theater excellence as well.
 We have found that the qualities that allow a speaker to excel in the reproduction of music and home theater are clearly easier to refine to an ultimate level when working with music.

-I am speaking now of achieving a smooth, natural and extended frequency response – sound with a homogeneous quality that appears to come from a single real acoustic source rather than from a group of drivers that each covers a different frequency range.
-I am speaking of achieving a high-definition, transparent clarity that seems to lift the hazy veils that often separate us from being part of the live sonic event.
+We are speaking now of achieving a smooth, natural and extended frequency response – sound with a homogeneous quality that appears to come from a single real acoustic source rather than from a group of drivers that each covers a different frequency range.
+We are speaking of achieving a high-definition, transparent clarity that seems to lift the hazy veils that often separate us from being part of the live sonic event.
 Our achievement of these important performance parameters is absolutely critical for the full enjoyment of music and equally important for home theater.
 And of course, we also focus on tremendous yet effortless dynamic range, powerful, deep, tight, rock-solid bass response and silky-smooth high frequencies that seem to extend forever – all of which is desirable for home theater sonic spectacles as well as musical excellence.